 |Poor||Defects are visible to the naked eye (these are not offered by Loyes Diamonds)|

-Some argue that symmetry will have little effect on the performance of the diamond, but at Loyes Diamonds we feel that everything should be perfect or near perfect, in order for the diamond to perform to the best of its ability.
-If a diamond is lacking in one area, such as symmetry, then it will have a corresponding negative effect on other areas, such as the cut.
+Some argue that symmetry will have little effect on the performance of the Gem, but at Loyes we feel that everything should be perfect or near perfect, in order for the diamond to perform to the best of its ability.
+If a Jewel is lacking in one area, such as symmetry, then it will have a corresponding negative effect on other areas, such as the cut.
 These shortcomings are particularly noticeable in diamonds with a higher clarity grade, such a vvs1 or vvs2.

-The symmetry of a diamond will have a notable effect of the price of the diamond, with an “excellent” symmetry grade demanding 10% to 15% over a diamond with “good” symmetry.
-Many argue that the premium of 15% is based more on the clients’ perceptions that they are getting a far superior diamond than on the actual increase of the effect on the diamond.
+The symmetry of a stone will have a notable effect of the price of the stone.
+An “excellent” symmetry grade demanding 10% to 15% over a gem with “good” symmetry.
+Many argue that the premium of 15% is based more on the clients’ perceptions that they are getting a far superior stone than on the actual increase of the effect on the diamond.

-At Loyes Diamonds, we speak openly with clients about a diamonds symmetry but feel strongly that the ‘cut’ of the diamond should take president.
+At Loyes, we speak openly with clients about a diamonds symmetry but feel strongly that the ‘cut’ of the Gem should take president.
 This is because the cut grade of a diamond also encompasses both symmetry and polish.
-If a diamond has an excellent or very good cut it will also have an excellent or very good symmetry.
+If a stone has an excellent or very good cut it will also have an excellent or very good symmetry.